 It is common for Ethiopian families to bring in other children, usually nieces or nephews, sometimes strangers children.
 BCDO, with the help of BCC, is using this normal culturally accepted practice, to support these families and children.
-These orphaned children or disadvantaged families can come to our partnering churches and be supported from the local church.
+These orphaned children or disadvantaged families can come to our partnering churches and be supported by the local church.
 In so doing, families remain intact, the church grows, orphans are cared for, keeping everyone engaged in their own culture and language.

 BCC is always asking these questions: